agraubert/agutil/README.md

 ## Installation note:
 This package requires PyCrypto, which typically has issues compiling on windows.
 If you are on windows and `pip install agutil` fails during the installation of PyCrypto, then follow the instructions [here](https://github.com/sfbahr/PyCrypto-Wheels) for installing PyCrypto from a precompiled wheel, and then run `pip install agutil` again.

+## Features in development:

+## agutil-secure
+The following change has been made to the `agutil-secure` console script:
+* The multiple _input_ files can now be provided.
+This allows `agutil-secure` to handle globs